-Students who believe scoring maximum marks in mains examination and becoming complacent about the personality test might be because Mains Examination has a weightage of around 87% of the total marks.
+Students who believe in scoring maximum marks in the mains examination and becoming complacent about the personality test might be because Mains Examination has a weightage of around 87% of the total marks.
 But aspirants should be aware of the fact that during the release of the merit list, even a single mark difference can create a huge difference in the rank list.

-Those who clear the Mains Examination will receive a Detailed Application Form (DAF) which will basically become the reference point where you will be asked questions.
+Those who clear the Mains Examination will receive a Detailed Application Form (DAF) which will become the reference point where you will be asked questions.
 Therefore, it is highly advisable to fill the form with proper intelligence to make things easier for yourself during the interview.

 Aspirants who will be making up for the UPSC interview round must have devoted their entire time and dedication to this examination.
-When your finish line is so close, you don't want to be dragged back; therefore, aspirants should give equal importance to this phase of the IAS exam like they will be giving to Mains and Preliminary stages.
+When your finish line is so close, you don’t want to be dragged back; therefore, aspirants should give equal importance to this phase of the IAS exam as they will be giving to Mains and Preliminary stages.
 As mentioned above, even a single mark can make a massive difference in the final merit rankings.
 Therefore, students should thoroughly follow the IAS interview tips discussed above.
-Students can even enrol themselves in mentorship programs to give mock interviews, get UPSC interview tips, and know exactly how to prepare for IAS interviews.
+Students can even enroll themselves in mentorship programs to give mock interviews, get UPSC interview tips, and know exactly how to prepare for IAS interviews.

 The IAS examination whose dates are closing in and has been scheduled for October 2021.
 Aspirants should follow their strategy diligently and the importance of deriving a plan has been mentioned in the article above.
 Since the nature of the exam is highly competitive where every year students face 11 Lakh aspirants giving a fight for 700-800 vacancies.
 Even though the selection percentage is minuscule the number of applicants filling in annually has always shown a constant figure.
 These factors only imply that students consider Civil Services as one of their dreams and religiously prepare for the same.
 Vast and exhausting examination schedules become excruciating when you devote years of studies.
 If asked to summarise the complete guidelines for UPSC preparation it will trickle down to these points: